Pro-drop language: Hebrew

-Since the forms used for the present tense lack the distinction between grammatical persons, explicit pronouns must be added in the majority of cases.
+Since the forms that are used for the present tense lack the distinction between grammatical persons, explicit pronouns must be added in most cases.

 In contrast, the past tense and the future tense the verb form is inflected for person, number, and gender.
 Therefore, the verb form itself indicates sufficient information about the subject.
 The subject pronoun is therefore normally dropped, except in third-person.